January 21, 2026 • VisionTroy

 In private clubs, feedback is inevitable.
 Burnout doesn't have to be.

-When member concerns are handled quickly and consistently—and when sentiment is tracked as a signal—admins and directors get time back, staff stays focused, and members feel taken care of.
+When member concerns are handled quickly and consistently, and when you can see the full picture of member feedback, admins and directors get time back, staff stays focused, and members feel taken care of.

 That's not "better email."
 That's better operations.